JiguangLi/Blaze_Function/README.md

 ### An Example to use LS_Smoothing.py:
 <P>The LS_Smoothing function takes a raw lab source as input and returns the smoothed lab source spectrum using the AFS algorithm. </P>
 <p>The LS_Smoothing function allows users to specify 4 parameters:

-<p><li>order: the order of raw lab source spectrum to smooth.
+<p><li>order: order represents the order of raw lab source spectrum of which to smooth.
 It is an n by 2 data frame,
-   where n is the number of pixels.
-Each row is the wavelength and intensity at each pixel.</li>
+    in which the first column records wavelength and the second column records intensity. </li>
   <br>
-  <li> q: the parameter q, uppder q quantile within each window will be used to fit
-  a local polynomial model.
-The default value is 0.95. </li>
+  <li> q: a number between 0 and 1.
+The q quantile of fluxes within each local window of the spectrum will be used to fit a local polynomial model.
+The default value is 0.95.
+The desire is to select a q so that points in absorption lines are avoided. </li>
   <br>
-<li> d: the smoothing parameter for local polynomial regression, which is the
- proportion of neighboring points to be used when fitting at one point.
-The default value is 0.25</li>
+<li> d: the smoothing parameter for local polynomial regression, which is the proportion of neighboring points to be used when fitting at one point.
+Larger values of d result in a smoother fit.
+The default value is 0.25.</li>
   <br>
-<li># qs: the parameter q_s mentioned in the paper.
+<li># qs: the parameter q_s mentioned in the section 2.2.2 of the paper.
+It should be a number between 0.95 and 0.99 and the default value is 0.97.
 The upper q_s quantile is used
  in the stop criterion of the iteration.
-The default value is 0.97</li>
+The larger q_s is, the less iterations will happen and less spikes will be excluded.</li>
 </p>
 <p>The algorithm will return the smoothed lab source spectrum, an n by 2 dataframe.</p>
-<p>The following code illustrates how we can use LS_Smoothing in python<p>
+<p>The following code illustrates how we can use LS_Smoothing in Python<p>
 <pre>
   <code>
 # Load Essential Packages